exasol/sqlalchemy-exasol/doc/changes/unreleased.md

 # Unreleased

 In this release, the ODBC-based dialects pyodbc and Turbodbc were dropped.
-Please switch over to using the remaining dialect provided by websocket.
+Please switch over to using the websocket dialect.
 Connection strings should be altered to start with `exa+websocket://`.

 ## Refactoring